 Slow Money New York City hosted an entrepreneur showcase on May 14, 2011.
 Go here to see videos of the presenting entrepreneurs.
 Slow Money New York City, Stone Barns, and Slow Money co-hosted a regional Slow Money showcase on April 22, 2012.

-Slow Money NC has inspired 53 individual loans to 26 food entrepreneurs, totaling over $580,000.
+Slow Money NC has inspired 90 lenders, to make 120 individual loans to 58 farmers and food entrepreneurs totaling nearly 1.2 million dollars.
 New local teams are forming throughout NC to move money into their local foodsheds.

 Launch of Funds to Farms: A Celebration of Local Food, a new microfinancing project for farmers and food entrepreneurs.